 Developing Bone Density

 Weight training provides muscle growth and increases the density of our bones.
 That is amazing.
-However, it depends on the type of weight training you are performing.
+However, the extent of this growth depends on the type of weight training being performed.

-There is a difference between doing bicep curls (isolating movements) and deadlifting (compound movements), pertaining to bone strengthening.
+There is a difference between doing bicep curls (isolating movements) and deadlifting (compound movements) as they pertain to bone strengthening.

 Barbell movements are a different stimulus for the body because multiple muscles, joints, ligaments, and tendons are recruited to overcome a specific load.
-These can be defined as compound movements.
+Thus, they are defined as compound movements.

-Compound movements recruit multiple muscles and joint groups, such as back squats, deadlifts, bench press, snatch, clean and jerk, or push press.
-These actions require a higher mechanical loading than doing isolating movements.
+Compound movements , such as back squats, deadlifts, bench press, snatch, clean and jerk, or push press, use multiple muscles and joint groups.
+These actions require a higher mechanical loading than isolating movements.

-There is a variety of different connective tissues that will grow over a prolonged period, especially from barbell movements.
+A variety of different connective tissues will grow over a prolonged period, especially from barbell movements.
+These include the following:

 Osteoblasts are cells that manufacture the outside surface of the bone.
 Over time, as they are developed, our bone mineral density will increase.
 Physical activities that include weight-bearing exercises are most effective for bone formation.